haddasbronfman/cloudland-otel-workshop/README.md

    Now repeat the steps we did before:
 5. Run the app: `node --require ./src/tracer.js src/app.js`
 6. Choose a city and go to `http://localhost:3000/proxy/:city`.
-7. Go to Jaeger at your localhost: `http://localhost:16686/` and verify you see your traces.
+7. Go to Jaeger at your localhost: `http://localhost:16686/` and verify that you see your traces.

 ## Step 5 - Automatic instrumenations